What does a Purple Heart mean?

 The answer to that question depends a lot on who is asked.
 For many military personnel, a Purple Heart is an award that many want to avoid.
 While it is one of the most honorable awards presented to U.S. military personnel on behalf of the president of the United States, it is an indicator that a person was injured or killed during combat with an enemy of the United States.
 The circumstances to qualify for the award tend to be precarious.

-The Purple Heart is also an award that military personnel are automatically entitled to if they meet the criteria.
-A wounded or killed service member is not recommended for the award.
+The Purple Heart is an award that military personnel are automatically entitled to if they meet the criteria.
+A wounded or killed service member is not recommended for the award much like a medal presented for achievement.
 For military personnel the question, what does a Purple Heart mean, is answered simply.
 The Purple Heart means that a U.S. military member exposed themselves to harm in service to their nation and in some cases, that service cost them their lives.
 Within the ranks of the U.S. military, the Purple Heart is revered and respected and for many it is reflective of the values military personnel live each day.

 The first decoration or medal of the U.S. military was created in 1780 by the Continental Congress.
 It was called the Fidelity Medallion and it was created to recognize three Continental Army soldiers who captured British Army Major John André, the man who had worked with Benedict Arnold to betray the colonies.
 The Fidelity Medal, also known as the André Capture Medal, was presented to three soldiers who were members of the New York militia.
 Privates Isaac Van Wart, David Williams and John Paulding all received the award.
 The Fidelity Medallion was never again awarded and for this reason the Badge of Military Merit, which later became the Purple Heart, is considered the first military medal of the U.S. military.
 More clearly, it is the oldest U.S. military medal still awarded.